Medsafe Logo

 In-Vitro Diagnostic (IVD) Devices

-Pregnancy test kits are medicines in New Zealand, while most other IVDs are regulated as medical devices.
-IVDs are currently exempt from mandatory notification to WAND, but they must still comply with the requirements of the Medicines Act and its Regulations.
+IVDs are currently exempt from mandatory notification to WAND, but they must still comply with the requirements of the Medicines Act 1981 and its Regulations.
 IVDs may be voluntarily notified to the WAND database.

 IVDs have a therapeutic purpose of diagnosing disease or ascertaining the existence, degree, or extent of a physiological condition and are considered as medical devices in the Medicines Act 1981.
 This requires IVDs to comply with the requirements for medical devices specified in the Medicines Act 1981 and its associated Regulations.